 4. Check your procedures can cover the individual’s rights

 This is especially important in the “right to be forgotten” – also known as “data erasure”.
 The right to be forgotten entitles the data subject to have the controller erase their personal data, cease further dissemination and, potentially, halt third parties processing the data.

 5. Ensure that you can address data portability

 Here the data subject has the right to receive data concerning them, which they have previously provided, in commonly used and machine-readable format.
 They have the right to transmit this data to another controller.

 6. Familiarize yourself with regulations on cookies and other tools that track and capture personal data, such as online behaviour tracking

 7. Get up to speed on data breach reporting

 You must make sure you have the right procedures in place to detect, report and investigate a personal data breach.

 Under GDPR, breach notification is mandatory where data breach is likely to “result in a risk for the rights and freedoms of individuals”.
 The breach must be reported within 72 hours of your organization being aware of the breach.
 Data processors will have to notify their customers, the controllers, “without undue delay” after becoming aware of the breach.

-The clock is ticking.
-May 2018 isn’t that far away now.
+The clock is ticking and May 2018 is almost upon us.
 These changes are sweeping and marketers will need to ensure they can adapt to and work within the regulations.
 On the positive side, it will give them a chance to look at new, creative ways of reaching out to their target audiences.